LindsayYoung/python-class/README.md

 * `not` means, not

 'if'
-* 'if' is a reserved word in Python that will trigger code to do something only if that condition is met.
+* `if` is a reserved word in Python that will trigger code to do something only if that condition is met.
 * make sure to put a colon after your if statement
 * if statements depend on consistent indentation to know what you want
 * to check for equality, use == (we use = for assigning a variable)